• Skip to primary navigation

 Is Adderall Meant for Long-Term Use?

-Schwartz isn’t a unique case — millions of people are currently taking Adderall without thinking of the side effects of the medication long term.
-Most drugs are prescribed with the intent of weaning off of them in the future.
-But if a person becomes reliant on Adderall for their everyday functioning, there’s no natural endpoint for them to stop taking it.
+Millions of people are currently taking Adderall without thinking of the long-term side effects of the medication.
+Most drugs are prescribed with the intent of weaning off them in the future.
+But if a person becomes reliant on Adderall for their everyday functioning, there’s no natural endpoint to stop taking it.

 Need Help?